 For decades, Artificial Intelligence (AI) was cast as a background tool—an efficient processor of data, a passive observer

 assisting scientists in making sense of complexity [1].
-Sustainability, by contrast, was championed as a fundamentally
+Sustainability, by contrast, was championed as a fundamentally human

 Authors:Astik Mishra,